JaneliaSciComp/SongExplorer/README.md

 10 steps.
 Enter these values into the `# steps`, `validate %`, and `validate period` variables.
-You'll also need to change the `labels to use` variable to "mel-pulse,mel-sine,ambient,other", and `kinds to use` to "annotated" so that it will ignore the detected annotations in the ground-truth directory.
+You'll also need to change the `labels to use` variable to "mel-pulse,mel-sine,ambient,other", and `kinds to use` to "annotated" so that it will ignore the detected annotations in the `Ground Truth` directory.
 Note that the total number of annotations must exceed the size of the mini-batches, which is specified by the `mini-batch` variable.